PGY1 Community - Walgreens / UC

 Walgreens and University of Cincinnati Residency Program Description

-Walgreens and University of Cincinnati (UC) Community Pharmacy Residency Program provides postgraduate training to pharmacists in order to achieve their professional goals, become a leader within the profession, provide compassionate care for the members of their community, and contribute to the Walgreens Company’s advancements in health care.
+The Walgreens and University of Cincinnati (UC) PGY1 Community-Based Residency Program provides postgraduate training to pharmacists in order to achieve their professional goals, become a leader within the profession, provide compassionate care for the members of their community, and contribute to the Walgreens Company’s advancements in health care.

 A graduate from the Walgreens Community Pharmacy Residency Program would be viewed to possess equivalent experience to seek a pharmacy manager position within a specialty or traditional community pharmacy practice site.
 Our graduates will leave obtaining skills related to the following areas of pharmacy practice: